simonjvardy/python_english_thesaurus/README.md

 - [Python3](https://www.python.org/)
   - Used to create the main application functionality

-  --
+---

 ## Deployment ##

-The website was developed using both Gitpod and Visual Studio Code and using Git pushed to GitHub, which hosts the repository.
+The website was developed Visual Studio Code and using Git pushed to GitHub, which hosts the repository.
 I made the following steps to deploy the site using Heroku:

-### **Cloning Sportswear Online from GitHub** ###
+### **Cloning Python English Thesaurus from GitHub** ###

 #### **Prerequisites** ###